 The federal government’s hiring process is very different from the private sector’s hiring process.
 When applying for federal jobs, Veterans may be eligible to take advantage of hiring preferences and secure employment more quickly.
 What do you need to know?

 The government fills its vacancies in two ways, competitively and noncompetitively.
-Through the competitive process, jobs are advertised to the general public on USAJOBS.gov.
+Through the competitive process, jobs are advertised to the general public on USAJOBS.gov, and anyone can apply.
 Through the noncompetitive process, positions do not have to be announced to a large pool of applicants and give special consideration to eligible Veterans.

 Veterans’ Preference awards points to Veterans during the application process, providing an advantage in job placement.
 Veterans’ Preference only applies when Veterans are applying to competitive positions, meaning those positions are publicly announced to a pool of job seekers.

 Veterans who are disabled, or who served on active duty in the Armed Forces during certain time periods or in military campaigns, are entitled to preference over non-Veterans for federal positions.
 To be entitled to Veterans' Preference, a Veteran must meet the legal eligibility requirements:

 - An honorable or general discharge is necessary.

 - Military retirees at the rank of major, lieutenant commander, or higher are not eligible unless they are disabled.